 The text below is excerpted from an FBI report on apocalyptic millennial cults and their potential for domestic terrorism.
-The Black Hebrew Israelite movement is a branch of the black nationalist movement, which includes the Nation of Islam, New Black Panther Party, pseudo-Christian churches based on Black Liberation Theology — such as Obama’s own church — and other sects.
+The Black Hebrew Israelite movement is a branch of the black nationalist movement.
+The movement includes the Nation of Islam, New Black Panther Party, pseudo-Christian churches based on Black Liberation Theology — such as Obama’s own church — and other sects.

 The FBI suppressed black nationalist groups for decades, since the 1930’s, when Marcus Garvey was convicted of mail fraud and deported.
-They were concerned that a “black messiah” could unite the different black nationalists sects and create serious civil unrest or even open rebellion.
+They were concerned that a “black messiah” could unite the different black nationalists sects and create serious civil unrest.

-Click here to read the entire report on apocalyptic cults and the potential for domestic terrorism.
+Click here to read or download the entire report on apocalyptic groups and their potential for domestic terrorism.

 The next section is an excerpt from the FBI report from the section on Black Hebrew Israelites.

 VI.
 BLACK HEBREW ISRAELITES